liapunov/json_listener/README.md

-# registrationAPI
+# json_listener
-An idea for a f"ree" API2API web app that takes registrants from a form and register them on other applications.
+An idea for a "free" API2API web app that takes registrants from a form and register them on other applications.